jagenjo/litescene.js/guides/shaderblocks.md

 To solve this a ShaderBlock can include a ShaderBlock but instead of specifying the name, it can specify a dynamic name that will be read from the ShaderBlock context:

 ```
+//the name of the block doesnt have quotes, because it is a dynamic name
 #pragma shaderblock morphing_mode
 ```